daleathan/my-scripts/README.md

 wget (optional)
 * **bin2text.py** - A silly little script that I wrote just for fun really.
 Does what it says on the tin. - Depends: python
-* **canhibernate.sh** - A tiny script that uses vmstat to check that the amount of used memory doesn't exceed the amount of free swap.
-If you want to call systemctl hibernate from a window manager menu entry, you can use this as an if guard. - Depends: bash, procps-ng (for vmstat)
 * **display-selector.py** - Like display-selector.sh but using python Tk
 instead of zenity.
 The GTK+ look of zenity is prettier I guess, but zenity is slow!!
 Working fast is more important than looking good.
 Depends: python, tk